N3FS/N3FS-website/about.md

 ---
 layout: page
-title: About the N3FS
+title: About N3FS
 short_title: About
 ---

-The N3FS is community-run by fans of NerdCubed.
+N3FS is community-run by fans of NerdCubed.
 We're fans of NerdCubed who miss playing on the former NerdCubed Servers, and have a flair for bodging servers together.

 ## Our servers